Learn about the various programs you can volunteer or participate with in Police and Community Together (P.A.C.T.).

 - Nuisance Abatement

-The Captain of Administrative Support is Dean Laird.
+The Captain of Administrative Support is Vacant.

 Provides personnel to assist at the Ridgecrest Animal Shelter, working with the animals, cleaning and performing various administrative duties.
 Find an application to get involved (PDF).